ReedTerell/reedterell.github.io/index.md

 ## About Me

 Currently, I am a sophomore student at Morgan State University, located in Baltimore, Maryland.
-I am pursuing a Bachelor's degree in Computer Science within the Department of Computer Science.
+I am pursuing a Bachelor's degree in Computer Science.
 My expected graduation date is in 2026.

 [LinkedIn Profile](https://www.linkedin.com/in/terell-reed-140377263/)